binhnguyen00/mars/README.md

 # Description
-Convert image file extension into one another
+Convert image file extensions from one type to another.

 # Requirements
 - Poetry